Koushik-26-09/Covid19-data/README.md

 ### 2. Launch Application
 1. Save the provided HTML code as `index.html`
 2. Open `index.html` in your web browser
-3. The application will automatically load the login/register interface
+3. The application will automatically load the login interface

 ### 3. Initial Login
 Use the default credentials to get started: